barcrush/binf-projects/Model-Unigene-data/README.md

 and then deliver the data structure to the function, or store each gene data structure in large list or dictionary for further processing.

+Furthermore, we create a script employed as a query program that assists in Unigene data annotation, i.e., providing gene information with respect to its expression profile across different tissues.
+In order to make this program bulletproof, we created some helper functions as well as unit testing scripts.